 - afraid (adj.)

-- early 14c., originally past participle of afray "frighten," from Anglo-French afrayer, from Old French esfreer (see affray (n.)).
+- early 14c., originally past participle of verb afray "frighten," from Anglo-French afrayer, Old French esfreer "to worry, concern, trouble, disturb" (see affray (n.)).
 A rare case of an English adjective that never stands before a noun.
 Because it was used in A.V.
-Bible, it acquired independent standing and thrived while affray faded, chasing out the once more common afeared.
+Bible, it acquired independent standing and thrived while affray faded, and it chased off the once more common afeared.
 Sense in I'm afraid "I regret to say, I suspect" (without implication of fear) is first recorded 1590s.

 Her blue affrayed eyes wide open shone [Keats, "The Eve of St. Agnes," 1820]